-All software has bugs, and Mozilla’s software is no exception.
+All software have bugs, and Mozilla's software is no exception.
 Also, bad guys will ruin everything on the Internet.

 What makes this warning from the United States Department of Homeland Security Cybersecurity and Infrastructure Security Agency (CISA) so important is that there are active attacks being made on Firefox compromised websites that have been infected with malicious web pages.
 Once an unpatched version of Firefox is successfully exploited, an attacker will be able to gain control over the Mac or Windows PC that the browser is running on.